lgarron/main-branch/README.md

 No, it just makes our terminology more inclusive.

-Consider donating to the [Minnesota Freedom Fund](https://minnesotafreedomfund.org/donate) or another non-profit, pushong for other important changes in your community, or putting your body/privilege on the line for change.
+Consider donating to the [Minnesota Freedom Fund](https://minnesotafreedomfund.org/donate) or another non-profit, advocating for important changes in your community, or putting your body/privilege on the line for change.

 ## Acknowledgments